Most popular package

 Who reviews my results?

 Your Health Adviser has a sport science background, an MSc in Sport Psychology, and is Bupa-trained in health assessment.
-Blood results are reviewed against lab reference ranges, with clear explanations and GP follow-up recommended where appropriate.
+Blood results are reviewed against lab reference ranges, with clear explanations and GP follow-up suggested where appropriate.

 Do I need a GP referral?